 The two main badges of trade affecting financial traders are the motive of the individual and the transactions themselves.

 Motives of the Individual

-If the individual in question is looking to make a profit and thus undertakes other transactions in order to hedge any potential losses, this would be a significant factor in HMRC determining whether to treat the transaction or transactions as a trade.
+If you are looking to make a profit and undertake other transactions in order to hedge against any potential losses, this would be a significant factor in HMRC determining whether to treat the transaction(s) as a trade.